CPNV-ES-BI/BI_JAVA_AWS/doc/FOLDERS_STRUCTURE.md

         - `java/com/example/bijavaaws`: Package containing the test code.
             - `dataobject`: Tests for the classes related to data objects.
         - `resources`: Non-code resources for the test code, such as test data files.
-            - `test-file.txt`: A test data file.
+            - `data`: Test data files.
+            - `groovy`: Groovy scripts used by the tests.